 Wesley, already running down the mountain, yelled back at her, “Forget it.
 I need a doctor, not a band-aid.
 As soon as I get my hand fixed, I’m gonna come back and kill that thing.”
 Behind him, a dotted trail of bright red spots stained a thin layer of fresh white snow that had blanketed the slopes the night before.

-Sam spotted the splatter of blood where the incident must have taken place and studied the ground below.
+Sam spotted the splatter of blood where the incident must have taken place and studied the ground.
 The tracking course she had taken two years ago would be helpful here.
 The way the snow had been disturbed had its own story to tell.

-From the large patch of disturbed snow, Sam saw a single set of footprints leading to the disturbance.
+Sam saw a single set of footprints leading to the large patch of disturbed snow.
 She looked closely around the entire perimeter.
-Unable to find any additional prints, she retraced Wesley’s footprints in the snow.
-Then she saw it.
+Unable to find any additional prints, she retraced Wesley’s footprints.
+And that’s when she spotted it.